-Key Vocabulary organisms This is another word that can be used to mean 'living things'. life processes The things living things do to stay alive. respiration A process where plants and animals use oxygen gas from the air to help tue their food into energy. sensitivity The way living things react to changes in their environment. reproduction The process through which young are produced. excretion The process by which living things get rid of waste products. nutrition The process of obtaining food to provide living things with energy to live and stay healthy. habitat The specific area or place in which particular animals or plants may live. environment An environment contains many habitats and these include areas where there are both living and non-living things. endangered species A plant or animal where there are not many of their species left and scientists are concerned that the species may become extinct . extinct When a species has no more members alive on the planet, it is extinct.
-Changes to an env i ironment can be// • earthquakes // • deforestation e Processes stay alive and healthy, living things need certain nditions that let them rry out the seven e processes:
+Key Vocabulary Life Processes ; organisms This is another word that can be used to mean 'living things'.
+To stay alive and healthy, all living things need certain conditions that let them life processes The things living things do to stay alive. respiration A process where plants and animals use oxygen gas from the air to help turn their food into energy. carry out the seven life processes: sensitivity The way living things react to changes in their environment . reproduction The process through which young are produced.
+Growth excretion The process by which living things get rid of waste products.
+Movement Reproduction nutrition The process of obtaining food to provide living things with energy to live and stay healthy.
+Respiration Sensitivity Excretion Nutrition habitat The specific area or place in which particular animals or plants may live. environment An environment contains many habitats and these include areas where there are both living and non-living things. endangered species A plant or animal where there are not many of their species left and scientists are concerned that the species may become extinct . extinct When a species has no more members alive on the planet, it is extinct.
+Changes to an envi Changes to an environment can be// • earthquakes// • deforestation // Plants and animals rely of natural or caused by humans.
+Changes to an environment can have positive as well as negative effects.
+Here are some examples of things that can change an environment.